bshapka/Branki/README.md

 Mon Nov 22 00:38:44 PST 2021
 Result with difficulty 1 added to card with question What is 1 * 1?

+## Phase 4: Task 3

+If I had more time to work on this project, I would consider refactoring it as follows:
+* The model classes seem to be hierarchical.
+So implementing the composite pattern seems advisable.
+* The EditCardWindow class has an association to the Deck class that could be eliminated if the association between Deck and Card was bidirectional.
+So implementing this bidirectional relationship seems advisable.
+* The way the Selector type hierarchy was implemented requires downcasting of Selectable instances in subtypes of Selector.
+This suggests that a different approach may be advisable.
+* Almost all the differences between non-abstract types in the Selector type hierarchy concern an action listener.
+Passing action listeners as arguments may allow much of this hierarchy to be eliminated.
+So passing action listeners as arguments seems advisable (if it is possible).
+* The classes in the ui.gui.views.windows package appear to share common code.
+This suggests implementing a type hierarchy is advisable.